-One Chinese phrase book in addition to eight manuals issued to Civil Air Patrol Members in 1944 and 1945, believed to come from Base #19 in Portland, ME.
+Eight (8) manuals to Civil Air Patrol Members in 1944 and 1945, believed to come from Base #19 in Portland, ME.
+One (1) Chinese phrase book is also included in this collection.

 The Civil Air Patrol (CAP), established in 1941, was the official civilian auxiliary of the United States Air Force during World War II.
 Providing essential aerial surveillance and reconnaissance, CAP played a crucial role in various military operations.
 With thousands of volunteers, the organization focused on training and education of new pilots by supplying structured curriculum and practical experience to ensure that aviators had the knowledge and skills necessary to assist in logistical support.